-Each resident at Lennon House will be at different stages of recovery.
+Each one of our residents at Lennon House are in different stages of recovery.

 We aim to provide support and programming, for a chance at a more productive, healthy, and content way of life, free of addiction.